 Value in Gameplay

 Of course not everyone wants to buy the pack only to resell it (although as seen above it might even be profitable).
 So what is the actual ingame use of the items?
 For the Keys, Coals, and Refining Points that’s kinda obvious as they are universally serviceable.
 It should be noted however that the devs reduced the number of Blood Rubies compared to earlier packs from 20 to 3.
 Seems unnecessary although the pack doesn’t lose too much value because of that.
 What’s hurting the pack though is the lack of a mount and the viability of the companion.
-Other packs featured an unique mount and a pet that enhanced campaign progression.
+Other packs featured an unique mount and a pet that sped up campaign progression.
 The Tutor doesn’t do that and since it does not outperform any of the existing choices in the active or passive slot, I can’t see it being used by too many players.

 Armor Penetration is something you want to reliably cap and getting a boost at the start of a fight from the Active Bonus is not tons of help.
 The Tutor enhances group damage by 1% with one of its attacks, but compared to other choices that’s not convincing either.
 Unknown factors for now are the Profession Pack and Magical Items.
-But even assuming those are decent the actual gameplay value is not as good as the one from the corresponding Ravenloft and Omu packs.
+But even assuming that those are decent, the actual gameplay value is not as good as the one from the corresponding Ravenloft and Omu packs.

 Value in Novelties and Head Start

 Other than that, the value depends on how high you’re on the fashion, titles, and those hair styles.
 I’ve seen couple people being genuinely excited about the possibility of getting additional looks.
 It’s not what I’m personally looking for in the game, but I agree that this is something that should be done more.
 Hence I think it’s a great idea.
-By the way: It does seem like the devs plan to do more of these premium appearance changes in the future.
-So stay tuned for additional info in the next weeks!

-Although this is the weakest of the “Founder’s Packs” the game has seen so far, I think it could be worth buying in case you’re high on the hair styles, Profession Pack and campaign currency.
+Although this is the weakest of the “Founder’s Packs” the game has seen so far, I think it could be worth buying in case you’re high on the hair styles, profession pack and campaign currency.
 You get most of your ZEN value back although it’s clearly not as much of a bargain.
 I’m also disappointed in the gameplay value.
 The companion is of little use and the amount of Blood Rubies was reduced for no apparent reason.
 If you’re going for it, make sure you absolutely don’t pay the full 10,000.